comprna/R2Dtool/README.md

 - column 5, representing strand, is assumed as being (+)
 - columns 4, and any column greater than 5 are preserved during annotation or liftover, and may be used to hold additional information, e.g. predictions of RNA modification stoichiometry, probability, etc.

-The GTF annotation provided must contain identical gene structures used to generate the transcriptome, including identical transcript names in the FASTA header.
-One option is to use genomes, transcriptomes and gene structures from the same genome release.
-Another option is for users to generate their own transcriptome using a genome and gene structure file, e.g. using gffread.

 # Gene annotation requirements

 R2Dtool is designed to work with GTF version 2 annotations

-- Compatible feature types (col3) include 'transcript'/'mRNA', 'exon', 'CDS', 'five_prime_utr'/'5UTR' and 'three_prime_utr'/'3UTR'
+- Compatible feature types (col3) include 'transcript'/'mRNA', 'exon', 'CDS', 'five_prime_utr'/'5UTR'/'UTR' and 'three_prime_utr'/'3UTR'/'UTR'
 - 'exon', 'transcript', and 'UTR' feature types are __required__ for liftover and annotation
 - Column 9 should contain 'transcript_id', 'gene_id', 'gene_name', and some variety of biotype attribute (e.g. 'transcript_biotype', 'transcript_type', 'gene_type', or 'gene_biotype')

+The GTF annotation provided must contain identical gene structures used to generate the transcriptome, including identical transcript names in the FASTA header.
+One option is to use genomes, transcriptomes and gene structures from the same genome release.
+Another option is for users to generate their own transcriptome using a genome and gene structure file, e.g. using gffread.

 # Utilities